prateek27w/Business-Insights-360/README.md

 ---

-## Introduction to AtliQ Hardware:
+## About AtliQ Hardware Company:
-**Domain:** Consumer Goods | **Functions:** Finance, Sales, Marketing, Supply Chain and Executive
+**Departments:** Finance, Sales, Marketing, Supply Chain and Executive

-- AtliQ Hardwares is company that sells computer hardware and peripherals like PC, mouse, printer etc. to clients across the world.
+- AtliQ Hardwares manufactures and sells computer hardware and peripherals like PC, mouse, printer, USB etc. to different customers across the world.
-- They have a major B2B business model wherein they sell to stores like Croma, Best Buy, Staples, Flipkart etc. who then sell it to the end users (consumers).
-These stores are their main customers.
+- Having a major B2B business model wherein they sell hardware to different customers like Croma, Reliance Digital, Amazon, Flipkart etc. who then sell it to the end users (consumers).
-- They sell through 3 channels: Retailer, Direct and Distributor.
+- AtliQ operates through 3 channels: Retailer, Direct and Distributor.
-- AtliQ Hardwares’s Customers are of two types.
-Both these Platforms are called Retailer channels.
+- In Retailer Channel they capture two types of platforms:
   1. Brick & Mortar Customer: Actual physical stores e.g. Croma, Best Buy
   2. E-commerce Customer: Online websites E.g. Amazon, Flipkart
-- AtliQ Hardwares also has a minor B2C business model wherein they own stores: AtliQ E-store and AtliQ Exclusive.
-These are called Direct channels.
+- AtliQ Hardwares also has their own stores in the market: AtliQ E-store and AtliQ Exclusive : known as Direct channel.
-- They also have Distributors in some countries with restricted trade.
+- In few countries, due to certain government regulations, products can't be sold directly.
+Instead there's a concept of Distributors, through which the products are distrubuted further.
 E.g. Neptune

-## Project Objective:
-AltiQ Hardware, a global leader in computers and accessories, faced unexpected losses after opening a store in America.
-These setbacks were identified to be caused due to reliance on outdated methods such as Excel for data analysis.
-To address this issue, the company's leadership recognized the need for a transformative approach to leveraging data for informed decision-making.
-With competitors boasting robust analytics teams, AltiQ Hardware recognizes the urgent need to develop its analytics capabilities using Power BI to thrive in the industry.

-To outshine competitors, they've adopted Power BI for analytics with 1.8 million transaction records from Excel, CSV, and MySQL.
-The Power BI Dashboard includes:
-- Home Page: Central navigation for Dashboard.
-- Finance: Enhances financial planning.
-- Sales: Boosts revenue and market share.
-- Marketing: Elevates brand visibility.
-- Supply Chain: Optimizes inventory management.
-- Executive: Provides top management overview.

-## Tools used:
-1. Microsoft Power BI: for Data ETL, Data Modelling, Data Visualization & Dashboarding
-2. GitHub - for Documentation

-## Skills & Methodologies implemented:
-1. Data Cleaning: **Power Query**
-2. Data Manipulation: **DAX Measures & Columns, Numeric & Field Parameters**
-3. Data Modelling
-4. Data Visualization: **Conditional Formatting, Custom Tooltip**
-5. Dashboarding: **Filters, Custom Icon Buttons, Slicers, Bookmarks, Page Navigation**
-6. Report Publishing: **PBI Service and Report Optimization**
-7. Documentation
+---

+### Questions to ask before starting with dashboard

+- What is the main objective of building this PowerBI dashboard?
+- In what terms the success of this project will be measured?
+- Do stakeholders expect the initial pre-view of dashboard before the actual release?
+- What hopes & fears does the stakeholders have out of this project?
+- Who will be end users using this dashboard and for what purpose?
+- What can be go wrong while building this project?
+- What are the resources or the data sources needed to build this dashboard?
+- Is there any specific inputs from stakeholders in terms of design and views of the dashboard?

+After the project kick off meetings, the data engineering team has given the data as per the request of data analytics team, let’s explore them.

 ---